How to Find, Count & Fill Missing Values in Excel

 A dialog box titled “Series” appeared

-• After following the previous steps, you will find the result as follows.
+• You will find the result as follows.

 Final output after using the fill series feature